-JCR Treasurer - Charlotte Arben
+JCR Treasurer - Naomi Hyde

-Hello!
-I'm Charlotte (she/her), a third-year mathematician and the JCR treasurer.
-Part of my role is to point you in the right direction if you have any financial concerns, so please feel free to message me on Facebook or email me at charlotte.arben@some.ox.ac.uk
+Hi!
+I'm Naomi (she/her), a third-year lawyer and the JCR treasurer.
+I deal with any expenses related to the JCR and always happy to point you in the right direction for any financial concerns or issues.
+Feel free to message me on Facebook or email me at naomi.hyde@some.ox.ac.uk.